covagashi/LazyScriptingEplan/README.md

 02/08/2025
 I am stuck with the RAG system, I am not sure if the qwen is nnot enought.
 I am thinking to pivote towards Geminis 1.5 API instead of a local LLM

+04/08/2025
+I moved to geminis and it's better but I still struggling with the RAG

 ---